mehdibehvar/metakhoneh/README.md

 4-you should invok the createAsyncthunk function in the dispatch:[onClick={()=>dispatch(fetchQoute())}] 5-you can add google fonts link to your document.tsx;just copy the link from {https://fonts.google.com/?selected=Material+Icons}
 5-for ::after in a classname in sass .classsample{ &::after{}}
+6-json-server :Get a full fake REST API with zero coding in less than 30 seconds (seriously) Created with <3 for front-end developers who need a quick back-end for prototyping and mocking.